Welcome! I’m Kirk Stanzel, a life member of the PGA of America and a resident of

 This is where I come into the picture.
 I specialize in teaching beginners, juniors and what I like to call “more experienced” golfers –often referred to as senior golfers.
 My enjoyment comes from seeing my students realize their goals and enhancing the FUN of the game.

-In the last 29 years I’ve been able to attend many clinics and workshops with some of the most outstanding teachers in the game . . .
+Since 1980 I have been able to attend many clinics and workshops with some of the most outstanding teachers in the game . . .
 Hank Haney, Butch Harmon, Paul Runyan, Dave Pelz, Jack Flick and Dr. Bob Rotella.
 These are just some of the instructors who have influenced my teaching philosophy.
 Because I have a life long love of the game, I continue to read and observe all I can to learn and improve my own skills and those of my students.

 I must also mention a few PGA Club Professionals from Iowa and Nebraska who have played a big part in my thoughts on teaching . . .
 Tony Pesavento, Omaha Country Club, J. D. Turner of Savannah Georgia and Turner Golf Group, Larry Gladson of Elmcrest Country Club, Cedar Rapids, Ia. and John Bermel, University of Northern Iowa Men and Women’s Golf coach.
 Again, these are just a few and there are many more who have influenced my teaching in a positive way.